blockchainsllc/in3-docs/docs/api-cmd.rst

 -np            Short for ``-p none``.
 -s, -signs     Number of signatures to use when verifying.
 -b, -block     The block number to use when making calls.
 Could be either ``latest`` (default), ``earliest``, or a hex number.
--pk            The private key as raw keystore file.
+-pk            The path to the private key as keystore file.
 -pwd           Password to unlock the key.
+(Warning: since the passphrase must be kept private, make sure that this key may not appear in the bash_history)
 -to            The target address of the call.
 -st, -sigtype  the type of the signature data : ``eth_sign`` (use the prefix and hash it), ``raw`` (hash the raw data), ``hash`` (use the already hashed data).
 Default: raw
 -port          specifies the port to run incubed as a server.
 Opening port 8545 may replace a local parity or geth client.